poseidon-framework/poseidon-framework.github.io/trident.md

 trident list -d ... -d ... --packages
 ```

-This will yield a nicely formatted table of all packages, their last update and the number of individuals in it.
+This will yield a nicely formatted table of all packages, their version and the number of individuals in them.

-To view packages on the remote server, instead of using directories to specify the locations of repositories on your system, you can use `--remote` to show packages on the remote server.
+You can use `--remote` to show packages on the remote server.
 For example

 ```
-trident list --packages --remote
+trident list --packages --remote --archive "community-archive"
 ```

-will result in a view of all published packages in our [public online repository](repo_overview).
+will result in a view of all packages available in one of the [public online archives](archive_overview).
+Just as for `fetch`, the `--archive` flag allows to choose which public archive to query.

-You can also list groups, as defined in the third column of EIGENSTRAT `.ind` files (or the first/last column of a PLINK `.fam` file), and individuals with `--groups` and `--individuals` instead of `--packages`.
+Independent of whether you query a local or an online archive, you can not just list packages, but also groups, as defined in the third column of EIGENSTRAT `.ind` files (or the first/last column of a PLINK `.fam` file), and individuals with the flags `--groups` and `--individuals` (instead of `--packages`).

-The `--individuals` flag provides a way to immediately access information from the `.janno` files on the command line.
+The `--individuals` flag additionally provides a way to immediately access information from `.janno` files on the command line.
 This works with the `-j`/`--jannoColumn` option.
 For example adding `-j Country -j Date_C14_Uncal_BP` to the commands above will add the `Country` and the `Date_C14_Uncal_BP` columns to the respective output tables.

-Note that if you want a less fancy table, for example because you want to load this into Excel, or pipe into another command that cannot deal with the neat table layout, you can use the `--raw` option to output that table as a simple tab-delimited stream.
+Note that if you want a less fancy table, for example because you want to load this into Excel, or pipe into another command that cannot deal with the table layout, you can use the `--raw` option to output that table as a simple tab-delimited stream.

 #### Summarise command